chirpd/chirpd-core-dev/extensions/export_ensemble/README.markdown

 # Export Ensemble

 This extension exports your Symphony website.
-It is part of the Symphony core download package.
+It is part of the Symphony core download package,.

 - Version: 2.0.3
 - Author: Symphony Team